SELab-2/UGent-3/documentation/documentation/README.md

 # UGent-3 project peristerónas user guide

 ## Introduction
-Project peristerónas has a lot of features, therefor a detailed user guide is available to consult.
+Project peristerónas has a lot of features, therefore a detailed user guide is available to consult.

 ## Usage
 ### Development